Graduate Certificate in Public Health Practice

 This certificate program is not appropriate for international GNM students expecting an F-1 visa status.

-The Graduate Certificate in Public Health Practice costs $860 per credit, or about $15,500.
-This estimate is based on 2017-2018 rates and does not factor in other required quarterly fees, such as registration and technology fees, or textbooks.
+The Graduate Certificate in Public Health Practice costs $912 per credit, or about $16,416.
+This estimate does not factor in other required quarterly fees, such as registration and technology fees, or textbooks.
 The Graduate Certificate in Public Health Practice is not eligible for financial aid.

-The application deadline is April 30, and applicants will be notified of an admissions decision six to eight weeks after applying.
+The application deadline is March 31, but rolling admissions begin April 1 until the cohort is full.
+Applicants will be notified of an admissions decision six to eight weeks after applying.

 Minimum Admission Requirements